 Here at Scuba Iceland we are proud to offer the PADI Volcano diver distinctive specialty written by diving pioneer and PADI Course Director Dr Keith Cardwell.
 We are one of only a few dive centres in the world offering this course.
+This course is available May-October.

 This course teaches about what volcanoes are, how they are formed and how we as PADI divers can see and interact with volcanic features underwater.